anoma/namada-docs/specs/src/base-ledger/block-space-allocator.md

 relaxed, compared to the rigid block structure imposed on blocks during `PrepareProposal` (i.e. with decrypted, protocol and encrypted transactions appearing in this order, as [examplified above](#example)).
-Let us fix $H$ as the height of the block $B$ currently being decided through Tendermint's consensus mechanism, $P$ as the batch of transactions proposed at $H$ as $B$'s payload and $V$ as the current set of active validators.
+Let us fix $H$ as the height of the block $B$ currently being decided through CometBFT's consensus mechanism, $P$ as the batch of transactions proposed at $H$ as $B$'s payload and $V$ as the current set of active validators.
 To vote on $P$, each validator $v \in V$ checks: